learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

 ![png](index_files/index_7_0.png)

 ## Explore the RBF kernel

-In this exercise, we'll explore the RBF kernel looking at the "Two interleaving half circles" data.

 Recall how a radial basis function kernel has 2 hyperparameters: `C` and `gamma`.
-Let's explore RBFs for some values of C and gamma.
-Using [this resource as a source of inspiration](https://scikit-learn.org/stable/auto_examples/svm/plot_rbf_parameters.html), create 3 x 3 plots for values of gamma = [0.1, 1, 100] and C = [0.1, 1, 100].
+To further investigate tuning, you'll generate 9 subplots with varying parameter values and plot the resulting decision boundaries.
+Take a look at this [example from sci-kit learn](https://scikit-learn.org/stable/auto_examples/svm/plot_rbf_parameters.html) as inspiration.
 Each of the 9 plots should look like this:

 ![](SVM_rbf.png)